Our Definitive Guide to Creating a Sustainable Interior Design Scheme.

-The one slight negative is that as they are not living breathing plants they possess less of the overall health benefits of living plants however they are an altogether a more cost effective solution.
+The one slight negative is that as they are not living breathing plants they possess less of the overall health benefits of living plants however they are altogether a more cost-effective solution.

 As with all sustainable claims do ensure they come from a reputable manufacture with sustainability credentials at their core such as Innerspace Cheshire.

 An ever-expanding range of sustainable wallpapers, parchments and rice papers are available in a range of patterns and colours to suit any style.
 These papers are manufactured using water-based inks without formaldehyde, heavy metals, PVC, or vinyl backing, while a growing number are made from papers sourced from managed forests or natural materials.